APPLY FOR MEMBERSHIP

 We’re incredibly distracted as a species.
 We need experiences that make us pause and deliver us moments of awe in order to deliver a wellbeing outcome.
 Humans are suffering – and while not everyone might have the resources to immerse in some of these experiences, if we design for different canvases, both digital and physical, we can reach more of those who need them.

-In another project with Pixel Artworks, Room To Breathe, White Mirror took on one of the biggest public canvases on Earth, the screens at Outernet in central London.
+In a project with Pixel Artworks, Room To Breathe, White Mirror took on one of the biggest public canvases on Earth, the screens at Outernet in central London.
 People could walk in off the street and learn a simple box breathing technique using giant screens and spatial audio.
 Testing back in the lab showed that it helped 84% of participants to unwind and destress, and 50% showed signs of physiological relaxation.

 The WXO Take-Out